About CPCHS

 Preserving and sharing the history of Crown Point country, Aims, Bridal Veil, Brower, Corbett, Hurlburt, Larch Mountain, Latourell, Mountain, Palmer Mill, Pleasant View, Springdale, Springfield.
 And Wasco-Nation – East Multnomah County communities of the past and present.
 This includes the stories of the people, the industries such as fishing, farming, dairying, logging and lumbering and other businesses, occupations and preoccupations of the people.

-From that point forward, the Society has been collecting artifacts, historical photos, a large collection of paintings from local artist Charles W. Post, antique equipment, logging equipment, and other memorabilia .
-In addition to the museum building, there will be numerous covered outside exhibits to display larger donated items such as a recently donated a covered wagon.
-The Society operated a museum in the former Springdale School from March 2001 to December 2010.
-Unfortunately, the Corbett School District requested that we give the building back to them as they wanted to turn the building into a school once again.
-Currently, the museum collection is in storage at a number of locations.
+From that point forward, the Society has been collecting artifacts, historical photos, a large collection of paintings from local artist Charles W. Post, antique equipment, logging equipment, and other memorabilia.
+In addition to the museum building, there will be numerous covered outside exhibits to display larger items.

-Crown Point Country Historical Society purchased the old historical 2 ½ acre Chamberlain Auto Camp property in the heart of Corbett two years ago as the location for our future Museum.
+Crown Point Country Historical Society purchased the old historical 2.69 Acre Chamberlain Auto Camp property in the heart of Corbett.
 The old Auto Camp located at 36901 E. Historic Columbia River Highway, Corbett, Oregon 97019 operated from the 1920’s to the 1950’s.
-The museum will be a wonderful place to showcase the history of the area plus act as a Travel Information Center by providing free maps and other travel information to visitors.
+The Crown Point County Museum is a wonderful place to showcase the history of the area plus act as a Travel Information Center by providing free maps and other travel information to visitors.

 General Meetings